-The COVID-19 pandemic has brought with it a wave of scams, with no signs of slowing down.
-These scams are also producing a surge of counterfeit bills into circulation.
+A wave of scams is producing a surge of counterfeit bills into circulation.
 Using cutting-edge technology, scammers create bills that look just like the real thing to the untrained eye.
-Unfortunately, once a scammer passes a counterfeit bill, the new owner can become liable for passing them on to someone else.
+Unfortunately, once a scammer passes a counterfeit bill, the new owner can become liable for passing it on to someone else.

-In an effort to combat the reach of counterfeit bills, the Secret Service and the U.S. Treasury has added several identifying features to legitimate dollar bills to help citizens and business owners determine whether they are authentic.
+To combat the reach of counterfeit bills, the Secret Service and the U.S. Treasury have added several identifying features to legitimate dollar bills to help citizens and business owners determine whether they are authentic.

 Here are some signs that can tell you if a bill is counterfeit or real: